 Last month, a 17-second video of an office bully went viral on the internet.
 In the video, a Singapore office supervisor could be seen repeatedly slapping an intern.
 (Update: The video has since been removed.)

-While it is good that the issue has been brought to light and the police and Ministry of Manpower are now dealing with the case, one can’t help but ask, “Is this an isolated incident?
+While it is good that the issue has been brought to light and the police and ministry are now dealing with the case, one can’t help but ask, “Is this an isolated incident?
 Or are there more workplace bullying incidents which are simply unreported?”

-I recall this General Manager in my previous workplace P&G, a reputed MNC.
-He had a reputation for his unmanageable temper, having committed workplace atrocities from scolding the f-word at team members, slamming a meeting room door to the point where the door handle broke, throwing a chair at an employee, and threatening physical abuse at agency people.
+I recall this General Manager at my previous workplace, a reputed American MNC.
+He had a reputation for his unmanageable temper, having committed workplace atrocities from scolding the f-word at team members, slamming a meeting room door to the point that the door handle broke, throwing a chair at an employee, and threatening physical abuse to agency people.

-The behavior clearly passed the line that defined appropriate workplace conduct and civil behavior.
-As I never worked with him directly, I never witnessed these displays of anger but only heard about them from co-workers.
+The behavior clearly crossed the line of what constitutes appropriate workplace conduct and civil behavior.
+As I had never worked with him directly, I never witnessed these displays of anger but only heard about them from co-workers.
 He also came across as polite in our interactions with each other both inside and outside of meeting rooms.

-I iterated my thoughts to my colleagues, who merely shrugged and wrote his behavior off as “this is the way it is” and “it is okay because he is the general manager in the company”.
-(General Manager in P&G is quite a senior position reserved only for employees who have been around for at least 12 years coupled with exemplary performance.)
+I iterated my thoughts to my colleagues, who merely shrugged and wrote his behavior off as “this is the way it is” and “it is okay because he is the general manager in the company.”
+(General Manager in my ex-company is quite a senior position reserved only for employees who have been around for at least 12 years, coupled with exemplary performance.)
 Furthermore, this manager was delivering business results and technically living up to his role.
 His managers were probably thinking that as long as he delivered the business results, other things wouldn’t really matter.